BuildingSync/TestSuite/README.md

 $ BUNDLE_GEMFILE=Gemfile-sch bundle exec rake spec
 ```

+More information on developing Schematron functiosn (and the required tests!) can be found in the [Contributions and Schematron](docs/Contributions%20and%20Schematron.md) document.

 ## HVAC System Examples

 | System Type | Level 000 | Level 100 | Level 200 |